JedLee6/Top150-LeetCode-Quick-Review-Notes/15_Backtracking/102_Backtracking_77._Combinations.md

 - `1 <= k <= n`

 > "Exponential nature" describes a pattern of growth where the rate of increase is proportional to the current amount, causing the growth to become faster and faster over time. the word **nature** means the **fundamental quality, character, or essence** of something.
+>
+> binominal /baɪˈnəʊmɪəl/ N. a mathematical expression consisting of two terms, such as 3x+2y.
+>
+> coefficient /ˌkəʊɪˈfɪʃənt/ N. A <b>coefficient</b> is a number that expresses a measurement of a particular quality of a substance or object under specified conditions.
+>
+> The binomial coefficient counts the number of ways to choose a smaller, unordered subset of items from a larger set.
+It answers the question: "If I have **n** items, how many different combinations of **k** items can I choose?"
+The order in which you choose the items does not matter.
+It is written as C(n,k) and is read aloud as "**n choose k**."
+>
+> **`C(n,k)`** is pronounced "**n choose k**", which refers to the number of combinations.

 ## Initial Thoughts